Egor4ik325/demanage/README.md

 ### Organization

-Organization model:
+**Organization model**:

 - name field - unicode char field (required).

 - slug field - created from unicode name, slug also support unicode  (required in the model and admin, not shown in MVT) (prepolulated in the admin and set from name in the form).

-- location field - contains real world country (default=US).
+- location field - contains real world country code.

 - verified field - editable from admin interface, disabled (read-only) from MVT interface (default=False).